semvijverberg/RGCPD/README.md

 - Tigramite (Causal discovery and inference)
 - Scikit-learn models + optional GridSearch for tuning
 - flexible forecast verification metrics
-- (basic) plotting functions with cartopy
+- (basic) plotting functions with Cartopy
 - ECMWF_retrieval with a download python wrapper to get data from the Climate Data Store ERA-5 dataset
 \
 Have a look at **subseasonal.ipynb** and **seasonal.ipynb** for an overview of the core functionality.